gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ![Strangled Tree](../__images/04b_02_strangled_tree.png)

+Coined by Martin Fowler, the Strangler Pattern gradually updates monolithic application systems, known as a "big ball of mud", while keeping them running in production (operations).

-Modernizing a system doesn’t have to mean taking it offline and rewriting the entire codebase- systems can be updated piece by piece, slowly deprecating the old pieces.
-This approach, coined by Martin Fowler, gradually updates monolithic application systems -- known as a "big ball of mud" -- while still keeping them running in production (operations).
+The take-home message?
+Modernizing a system doesn't require taking it offline and rewriting the entire codebase.
+Instead, systems can be updated piece by piece, while slowly deprecating the original monolithic system.

 ![Strangler Pattern](../__images/04b_03_strangler_pattern.jpg)
 <span style="float:right; font-size:.8em">_Source: [What is the strangler pattern and how does it work?](https://searchapparchitecture.techtarget.com/tip/A-detailed-intro-to-the-strangler-pattern)_ </span>